Chief of police

-A chief of police is the title given to an appointed official or an elected one in the chain of command of a police department, particularly in North America.
+A chief of police (COP) is the title given to an appointed official or an elected one in the chain of command of a police department, particularly in North America.
 A chief of police may also be known as a police chief or sometimes just a chief, while some countries favour other titles such as commissioner or chief constable.
-A police chief is appointed by and answerable to a national or local government.
+A police chief is appointed by and answerable to a state or local government.

 Duties

 The precise role of a chief of police varies by country and sometimes within a country.
 The larger a police force or department, the more likely that some duties will be delegated to mid-ranked officers.
 The following list is a general sense of the actions and responsibilities held by any chief of police.